top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

-## Formal performance evaluation / Results {fleet-communication-final-formal}
+## Formal performance evaluation / Results {fleet-messaging-final-formal}

 There are three main criterion that have to be evaluated:
 1. Message transport: